Crowdsourcing For Image Moderation – What are the Dangers?August 10, 2023 | Image Moderation

-The most recent and poignant example was the investigation of the tragic Boston bombing.
+A very poignant example was the investigation of the tragic Boston bombing.
 The FBI crowdsourced the identification of the two men responsible, and reddit users began their own investigation in a subreddit called “findbostonbombers”.
 After several false positives on the group led to innocent people and their families being harassed and threatened, the founder of the subreddit declared the effort a “disaster” and “doomed from the start,” adding that he was “naive” to think it could work.
 He closed his reddit account shortly after the failed effort.

 But why did this crowdsourcing effort fail so miserably?
 The reason is actually quite simple.

-Anonymous, Untrained and Unaccountable.
+Anonymous, Untrained and Unaccountable